 For many skiers & boarders around the world, skiing in Asia is a bit of unknown quantity; while Japan (and especially the northern island of Hokkaido) is famous for its legendary powder snow, skiing on the rest of the continent receives little global attention.
-That’s about to change though – with Pyeongchang 2018 being followed by Beijing 2022, skiing in (Northeast) Asia is about to get more exposure than ever before.
+That’s about to change though – with Pyeongchang 2018 being followed by Beijing 2022, skiing in (Northeast) Asia is getting more exposure than ever before.

 Pyeonchang County, Gangwon Province, Korea

-The host ‘city’ in this case is actually neither a city nor a ski resort, but in fact a county.
+The host ‘city’ in this case was actually neither a city nor a ski resort, but in fact a county.
 The county of Pyeongchang is a subdivision of the province of Gangwon-do, which is home to the lion’s share of South Korea’s skiing.

 Pyeongchang 2018 Host Venues

 As outlined above, events were held at 4 different ski hills and in the city of Gangneung; the venues at the resorts were labelled the ‘Mountain Cluster’, and the venues in Gangneung were the ‘Coastal Cluster’.